 The sample client is most useful for understanding three things:

 How data flows into planning.
-The numbers you see on the Goals tab come from the data entered in the Profile tab.
+The numbers you see on Goals come from the data entered under Profile.
 Understanding this connection is key to getting the most out of Kerdora.

 What a finished Guide looks like.
-The Overview tab shows you the end product — what your clients will actually see when you share a Guide with them.
+Guides shows you the end product — what your clients will actually see when you share a Guide with them.

 How Changes to Be Made work.
-Look for action items that have been identified throughout the plan.
+Look in Planning > Changes for action items that have been identified throughout the plan.
 These are the recommendations you'll eventually create for your own clients.

 Can I Edit the Sample Client?